TRASH IS TRAGIC

 FOUR SIMPLE, WASTE-REDUCING ITEMS TO CARRY WITH YOU

 3. Re-usable bag.

 4. "No, thanks."
-Use in response to: would you like a bag, a straw in your drink, a bunch of soy sauce packets, a free sample, etc. Refusing what you do not need is an important element of waste reduction.
+Use in response to: would you like a bag, a straw in your drink, a bunch of soy sauce packets, a free sample, etc.

 These sites provide strategies and inspiration for developing a zero-waste lifestyle.
 It's a process, so go slow, and remember that everyone - even the authors below - make some trash.
 It's not possible to reach absolute zero in a culture that relies on disposables.
 Start with modest goals and then keep going.
 By picking and choosing accessible strategies, you'll eventually build your own unique practice that is low-waste, if not zero-waste.

 My New Roots, Sarah Britton - friendly to zero-waste cooking (also a cookbook)

 My Plastic Free Life, Beth Terry (see: 1oo Steps to a Plastic-Free Life, How To Store Produce Without Plastic)

 No Trash Project, Colleen Doyle